husseinhmede1/bex-website/README.md

 #### cli

-The command line tool is used to generating styled components and features.
+The command line tool is used for generating styled components and features.

 Example